San Diego Intersection Accident Attorneys

 Intersection accidents can result in devasting, life-changing injuries that follow victims long after a collision.
 Most will accept a low settlement in the hopes of moving past the incident as quickly as possible, but insurance companies rarely provide the proper compensation for a victim’s injuries.
-If you have been injured in an intersection accident as a result of another driver’s negligence, then you should not hesitate to contact an auto accident attorney with jD LAW at (760) 630-2000.
+If you have been injured in an intersection accident as a result of another driver’s negligence, then you should not hesitate to contact a San Diego auto accident attorney with jD LAW at (760) 630-2000.
 If we take your case, our expert legal team will provide a thorough investigation into your case to ensure you receive full and proper compensation to aid in your recovery.

 Despite safety tools like traffic lights, road markings, and stop signs, intersections are extremely unpredictable, especially in Southern California.
 Drivers are often confused about proper driving etiquette, misjudging whether they have the right of way, swerving into bicycle lanes, or making an incomplete “California stop”.
 Negligent drivers often cause intersection accidents because of:

 - Drug or alcohol-impaired driving